Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 Step 2: Create a Multi-Touchpoint Outreach Campaign

 Relying on one email invite won’t cut it.
-Use a layered approach.
+A modern investor roadshow strategy uses a layered, multi-channel approach.

 - Phone Call: Follow up with a call.
 Be clear on why it’s worth their time.